grahamkatana/daily-digest/README.md

 Sending it *to* a webhook automatically (instead of just being pollable) isn't wired up yet — when you're ready for that, `notify.py` is the natural place to add an HTTP POST of the same Markdown, right next to the ntfy call.

-## Note on the Apify token

-The Apify token lives in this repo's local `.env` (gitignored, not committed).
-Since it was shared in plaintext at one point, consider rotating it in the Apify console once this is set up.